josteink/noname-parts/README.md

 ## TODO

+* Add ability to chose dock keyboard layout, since not all layouts shows up in Android physical keyboard.
 * Add ability to configure touch-pad.
 * Add ability to force-mount MicroSD-cards which vold is unable to handle (like exfat).
 * Add update-detection and download.
 Should check for releases on pre-made index on server.